 Rabbanit Rachelle Sprecher Fraenkel

-was in the first graduating class of Matan's Advanced Talmud Institute.
-She is the head of the new Advanced Halakha (Hilkhata) Program at Matan.
-Rachelle is a Yoetzet Halakha and teaches Talmud and Halakha at Matan and Nishmat.
+is a graduate of Hilkhata, Matan's Advanced Halakhic Institute and a certified Meshivat Halakha.
+She is also the Director of Hilkhata Rachelle was in the first graduating class of Matan's Advanced Talmud Institute.
+She is a Yoetzet Halakha and teaches Talmud and Halakha at Matan and Nishmat.

 Rabbanit Shani Taragin

 is a distinguished alumna of the Matan Beit Midrash program.
 She received her M.A. in Tanakh and Talmud from Bar Ilan University and is certified as a Halakhic Advisor.
 Shani is the Educational Director of Matan’s Bellows Eshkolot Educators Institute for Tanakh and Jewish Studies and of the Morot L’Halakha program in Matan HaSharon and she is the curriculum coordinator for the Bnei Akiva-Matan Program (MTVA).
 In addition Shani teaches courses at Matan and other advanced women's Torah Institutes in Israel.

 Rabbanit Surale Rosen